top of page

 A: You can read about this more in the Forbes article Unlocking Potential: How Executive Coaching Transforms Organizations.
 Here’s an excerpt: “…executive Coaching is a proven way to develop individual, team, and organizational performance across industries.
 A Metrix Global study found that executive coaching has a 788% return on investment (ROI) based on factors including increases in productivity and employee retention.”

 AND here are the caveats: In order for the benefit to be worth the investment, any person who receives coaching must bring a spirit of fearlessness, an honest desire to try new things, and above all a commitment to follow through on the plans and action items the coach helps them to create for themselves.
-New insight without new behavior amounts to little impact.
+New insight without new behavior amounts to little or no impact.

 Q. Do I have to be an “Executive” to benefit from Executive/Leadership Coaching?